spring-guides/gs-scheduling-tasks/README.md

 $ git clone git://github.com/springframework-meta/gs-scheduling-tasks.git
 ```

-If you clone that repository, you will find one folder called **start** which contains the bare project structure where you write in the code as you walk through this guide.
+If you clone that repository, you will find one folder called **start** which contains the basic parts of this guide setup.

 There is another folder called **complete** which contains all the code from this guide, ready to run.

 Before we can create a scheduled task, there's some initial project setup that's required.
-Or, you can skip straight to the [fun part](#problem-we-need-to-solve).
+Or, you can skip straight to the [fun part](#adding-a-scheduled-task).

+## Setting up a project
-## Selecting Dependencies
+### Selecting Dependencies

 The sample in this Getting Started guide uses Spring's task scheduler which is found in Spring Context as well as the Apache Commons Language library.
 Therefore, the following library dependencies are needed in the project's build configuration: